xubingyue/snackis/README.md

 ![project search example](images/project_search.png?raw=true)

 ### Tasks
 A Task belongs to a project and changes are automatically propagated to all project members.
 Tasks are owned by the creating peer, who alone is allowed to modify the task.
 Each task has its own feed that members may post to.
-Type ```task``` in the reader and press ```Return``` to create a new task.
+Type ```task-new``` in the reader and press ```Return``` to create a new task.

 ![task example](images/task.png?raw=true)